 Summary

-Bettas are beautiful fishes, but their aggressive nature makes them less compatible with other fishes or community tanks.
-It is a difficult task to find the right tank mate for Bettas, especially for male Bettas.
+Bettas are beautiful fish, but their aggressive nature makes them less compatible with other fish or community tanks.
+Finding the right tank mate for a betta, especially a male, is difficult.

-But we have provided you with a list of the fishes and non-fish creatures that will easily go along with both male and female Bettas.
-You can keep them together in a tank of 10-gallons, and this is the smallest tank that we recommend.
+However, we have provided you with a list of fishes and non-fish creatures that will easily accompany both male and female Bettas.
+You can keep them together in a tank of 10 gallons, which is the smallest tank that we recommend.

-For Betta sorority, this tank is not enough.
-It would be best if you had at least a tank of 30-gallon capacity for Betta sorority.
-Also, make sure to keep the tank heavy planted to create enough hiding space for every fish.
+This tank is not enough for the Betta sorority.
+It would be best to have at least a tank of 30-gallon capacity for the Betta sorority.
+Also, make sure to keep the tank heavily planted to create enough hiding space for every fish.

 What do you think of the list we provided for your Betta tank?
 Which fish species do you keep with your Betta?
 How is your experience?
 Let us know in the comments given below…